January 16 & 175:30 to 7:30 p.m.

-This unique program takes advantage of access to state-of-the art facilities and resources at both the Oshawa and Whitby campuses.
+This unique program takes advantage of access to state-of-the art facilities and resources the Whitby campus.
 Students will acquire the knowledge and expertise necessary to fill roles in leadership and management positions in the construction industry.

 Students will gain a firm grounding in the theory, principles and practices of construction science, as well as the business acumen and leadership skills to effectively facilitate the management of construction projects to successful completion.
 They have a further opportunity to advance their learning through two 14-week field placements.

 HBCM graduates will have the foundational knowledge to pursue additional certifications including the Gold-Seal Certified (GSC) by the Canadian Construction Association (CCA), and Construction Estimator Certified (CEC) by the Canadian Institute of Quantity Surveyors (CIQS), Project Management Professional (PMP) from the Project Management Institute (PMI), In addition, graduates of the program will have the knowledge and skills to pursue further graduate study in construction management or related fields.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.